phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.1.7 =
+Compatibility fix with Elementor Page Builder
+Added translation .pot file
+Add proper encoding for mysqli connection in our trp-ajax.php file so we fixed some translation Fixed infinite loop related to mutation observer on javascript strings by not re-adding detected strings again if they are similar to existing ones
+Aligned text from add-ons tab.

 = 1.1.6 =
 * Added support for translating Contact Form 7 alert messages
 * Fixed issue with some strings containing special characters not being translated (i.e. "¿¡")